Skip to main content

 There are two types of blepharitis: anterior and posterior.

-1. Anterior blepharitis occurs on the front of your eyelids in the area where the eyelashes attach to the lid.
+- Anterior blepharitis occurs on the front of your eyelids in the area where the eyelashes attach to the lid.
 This form is less common and is usually caused by a bacterial infection or seborrheic dermatitis, which is a skin disorder (dandruff) that causes flaking and itching of the skin on the scalp and eyebrows.
-While it is more rare, allergies or mites on the eyelashes can also lead to this condition.
+Allergies or demodex mites on the eyelashes can also lead to this condition.

-2. Posterior blepharitis occurs on the inner eyelid that is closer to the actual eyeball.
-This more common form is often caused by rosacea, dandruff or meibomian gland dysfunction (MGD)which affect the production of oil in your eyelids.
+- Posterior blepharitis occurs on the inner eyelid that is closer to the actual eyeball.
+This more common form is often caused by rosacea, dandruff or meibomian gland dysfunction (MGD) which affect the production of oil in your eyelids.

 Symptoms of Blepharitis